 UNGC provides a framework for businesses committed to aligning their operations and strategies with 10 principles spanning human rights, labour, the environment and anti-corruption.
 We annually report on our progress of implementing the 10 principles through our Communication on Progress.

-The United Nations Guiding Principles (UNGPs) on Business and Human Rights are internationally recognized guidelines setting out the roles of businesses and governments in preventing and addressing adverse impacts on human rights linked to business activity.
-The UNGPs inform our approach to and our reporting on human rights.
+The United Nations Guiding Principles on Business and Human Rights (UNGPs) are internationally recognized guidelines setting out the roles of businesses and governments in preventing and addressing adverse impacts on human rights linked to business activity.
+Teck’s Human Rights programming and reporting have adopted this framework.

 Launched by the UN Member States in 2015, the SDGs consist of 17 goals that aim to tackle the world’s most pressing challenges and shift the world onto a sustainable path.
 We use the SDGS to help guide our sustainability strategy and have developed our community investment program to advance progress on the SDGs.